Help us improve your experience.

 An interface in access mode connects a switch to a single network device, such as a desktop computer, an IP telephone, a printer, a file server, or a security camera.
 Access interfaces accept only untagged packets.

-By default, when you boot a switch that runs Junos OS that does not support ELS and use the factory default configuration, or when you boot such a switch and do not explicitly configure a port mode, all interfaces on the switch are in access mode and accept only untagged packets from the VLAN named default.
-You can optionally configure another VLAN and use that VLAN instead of default.
+By default, when you boot a switch that runs Junos OS that supports ELS and uses the factory default configuration, or when you boot the switch and do not explicitly configure a port mode, all interfaces on the switch are in access mode and accept only untagged packets from the default VLAN.
+You can optionally configure another VLAN and use that VLAN instead of the default VLAN.

-On a switch that supports ELS, the VLAN named default is not supported.
+On an EX switch that does not support ELS, the default VLAN is not created.
 Therefore, on such switches, you must explicitly configure at least one VLAN, even if your network is simple and you want only one broadcast domain to exist.
-After you assign an interface to a VLAN, the interface functions in access mode.
+You must also explicitly configure the interface in access mode.
+After you assign the interface to a VLAN, the interface functions in access mode.

 For switches that run either type of software, you can also configure a trunk port or interface to accept untagged packets from a user-configured VLAN.
-For details about this concept (native VLAN), see Trunk Mode and Native VLAN.
+For details about native VLAN, see Trunk Mode and Native VLAN.

 Trunk Mode